Gleejr/Configure-ad/README.md

 </p>

+<h3>Ensure Connectivity between the client and Domain Controller</h3>

 <p>
 15. Grab the private IP address of the 1st virtual machine (DC-1) running Windows Server, open the command prompt on the 2nd virtual machine (Client-1), and ping the private IP address of the 1st virtual machine (DC-1). (the request will time out because the 1st virtual machine's (DC-1) firewall is blocking ICMP traffic)
 </p>